 Since 2013, panel field inspections have been augmented with systematic, regular reviews of harvest operations (pre-harvest, during harvest, and post-harvest) by Foresters of MFS's Forest Policy and Management Division.
-Field monitoring by MFS Foresters has continued throughout the pandemic, as it does not require close contact between individuals.
 Each landowner is monitored at least twelve times per year.
-A sample inspection sheet used by the District Foresters can be found in the appendix.

-The Legislature's Joint Standing Committee on Agriculture, Conservation, and Forestry provides public oversight of the OBF program.
-Committee members have visited Irving Woodlands' operations on two occasions in the past.
+The Legislature's Joint Standing Committee on Agriculture, Conservation and Forestry provides public oversight of the OBF program.
+Committee members have visited Irving Woodlands' operations twice in the past.
+OBF landowner members have sent invitations to the ACF committee annually.
 MFS and the panel look forward to arranging future visits by the committee to active OBF projects, should there be interest.